tonypiazza/derbylane-spider/README.rst

   mysql -u username -p password < schema.sql

-*Where username and password are the MySQL credentials to use when connecting*
+*where username and password are the MySQL credentials to use when connecting*

 2. Use pip to install all of the dependencies:

 .. code-block:: shell

   pip install -r requirements.txt

+3. Modify derbylane/settings.py to specify your MySQL connection details:

+  MYSQL_USER = root
+  MYSQL_PASSWORD = password
+  MYSQL_HOST = localhost
+  MYSQL_DATABASE = derbylane

+*uncomment only the ones you want to modify*

 There are 2 spiders in this project: entries and results.
 There are also corresponding scrapy.Item subclasses defined for each type of